-Support for combining both work and family under the Act on the Welfare of Workers Who Take Care of Children or Other Family Members including Child Care and Family Care Leave

-(hereinafter referred to as the Child Care and Family Care Leave Law)
+• Support for combining both work and family under the Act on the Welfare of Workers Who Take Care of Children or Other Family Members including Child Care and Family Care Leave (hereinafter referred to as the Child Care and Family Care Leave Law)

 The Child Care and Family Care Leave Law stipulates that a parent can take child care leave during the time until a child reaches the age of one (until 1 year and 6 months in certain cases when it is acknowledged that leave is necessary even after the child turns the age of one).
 It also stipulates leave for family care (family care leave can be taken once for each time a family member receiving care becomes in need of constant care, for a total of 93 days of leave) and leave for caring for a sick / injured child.
-These and other systems are set up in order to support people's ability to balance various forms of work and family life.
+These and other systems are set up in order to support people's ability to balance various forms of work and family life

-In light of Japan's rapidly declining birth rate, in June 2009, portions of the Child Care and Family Care Leave Law were revised in order to further promote the balancing of work, child care and family care by workers who are raising children or providing nursing care.
+In light of Japan's rapidly declining birth rate, portions of the Child Care and Family Care Leave Law were revised in order to further promote the balancing of work, child care and family care by workers who are raising children or providing nursing care.
 The revisions introduced "Mom & Dad Child Care Leave Plus" (if both the father and the mother take child care leave, it is possible to take one year of child care leave during the period until the child reaches the age of 1 year and 2 months) so that fathers can participate in child care, and expanded leave for caring for a sick / injured child (leave for caring for a sick child can be taken up to 5 days per year in the case of one child under primary school age, and up to 10 days per year in the case of two or more children).
-They also created an obligation for a reduced working hours scheme as well as an obligation for exemption from overtime for business owners that employee people raising a child under the age of three.
+They also created an obligation for a reduced working-hour system and exemption from overtime for people raising a child under the age of three.

-Promotion of the after-school children's plan
+Promotion of an after-school plan for children